 Comprehensive Guide to R&D Tax Credits

-1 in 20 eligible companies take advantage of R&D Tax Credits.
+1 in 20 eligible companies take advantage of R&D Tax Incentive.
 This FREE guide contains an executive summary of the tax credit and industry-specific lists of common qualifying activities so you can take advantage of available opportunities.

 If your company is in the manufacturing industry and you’ve recently introduced new or improved products, taken on a new job, or implemented manufacturing lines there is a strong chance that you could benefit from an R&D Tax Credit study.